-For the majority of participants, the HPTN 084 OL component will last a minimum of approximately 48 weeks and a maximum of 52 weeks, per participant.
-In specific circumstances, participants may be in the study for longer timeframes:
+For the majority of participants, the HPTN 084 OL component (OL1 and OL2 combined) will last a minimum of approximately 96 weeks and a maximum of 100 weeks, per participant.
+In specific circumstances outlined in the bullets below, participants may be in the study for longer timeframes.

-- Participants starting/re-starting CAB LA who elect to do the oral run-in will be followed for 56 weeks.
-These participants will complete 4 weeks of an oral run-in plus a 4-week injection loading period. - Only a minority of participants will be followed for up to 100 weeks (those who discontinue CAB LA prematurely during the OL component and are offered 48 weeks of TDF/FTC to cover the pharmacokinetic (PK) "tail"). - Pregnant participants may be enrolled in the study for up to 148 weeks (four-week OLI optional, plus 48 weeks OL CAB LA (and only if pregnancy occurs within 8 weeks of last injection) plus 96 weeks of follow-up through pregnancy and post-partum period with final assessment of infant outcome at 48 weeks post-partum).
+- Participants who started/re-started CAB LA in OL1 and who elected to do the oral run-in will be followed for 104 weeks.
+These participants will complete 4 weeks of an oral lead-in (OLI) plus a 4-week injection loading period plus 96 weeks of injections. - A proportion of participants will be followed for up to 151 weeks (those who discontinue CAB LA prematurely during the OL2 component and are offered 48 weeks of TDF/FTC to cover the pharmacokinetic (PK) "tail" and who also elected a four-week OLI and a four-week loading dose plus completed Step 4c during OL1 and stop Step 6 at Week 95).

+• Pregnant participants may be enrolled in the study for up to 200 weeks (four-week OLI optional, plus 4 four-week loading dose, plus 48 weeks OL CAB LA on Step 4c plus 48 weeks on Step 6 plus 96 weeks of follow-up through pregnancy and post-partum period with final assessment of infant outcome at 48 weeks post-partum).